aarati0122/AWS/README.md

-Successfully Completed one more Task Given by Mr. Vimal Daga Sir in the AWS- CSA & Developer Training Create a key pair
+#Successfully Completed one more Task Given by Mr. Vimal Daga Sir in the AWS- CSA & Developer Training.

+Create a key pair
 Create a security group
 Launch an instance using the above created key pair and security group.